pop-xf/json-schemas/README.md

       - `perturbative_order` (e.g. `"LO"`, `"NLO"`, `"NLOQCD"`, ...)
       - `PDF`: name, version, and set of the PDF used.
       - `UFO`: name and version of UFO model used, as well as any other relevant information such as flavor schemes or webpage link.
+      - `cuts`: Information about kinematical cuts specifying the phase space region over which the observable is computed (e.g. acceptance effects, signal region definition, ...).
       - `scale_choice`: Nominal scale choice employed when computing the predictions.
 This could be an array of fixed scales or a string describing a dynamical scale choice like `"dynamical:HT/2"`.
 This field is particularly relevant when RGE effects are folded into the prediction, see the description of `metadata.scale` above.
       - `renormalization_scheme`: details of the renormalization scheme used in the computation.
       - `covariant_derivative_sign`: sign convention used for the covariant derivative (`"+"` or `"-"`).